Being self-employed gives you lots of freedom.

 As if just being a self-employed individual who may earn income in different states wasn’t causing you enough tax headaches, it gets even worse if you are into the RV lifestyle, moving around frequently.

 Having the freedom to earn a living from anywhere (and sometimes everywhere) in the world comes with even more accounting and tax stress.

-Not only do you have to track everything that was mentioned above, you also have to keep track of how much time you spent in a particular state.
+Not only do you have to track everything that was mentioned above, but you also have to keep track of how much time you spent in a particular state.

 Because every U.S. citizen needs to declare a domicile, you can’t just be a digital nomad and travel all over the place earning money to avoid paying taxes.

 That causes problems if you happen to be on an extended travel schedule–the way my friend JD Roth was spending a year in an RV traveling across the US & Canada– or if you like to be mobile and move every few months and still earning money along the way.

 You need to have a “home state” where you claim residence and figure out when and where you are required to file a state income tax return from your money-making activities along the way.

-And the states don’t make it very easy for you as each one sets its own rules for when a tax return is required:
+And the states don’t make it very easy for you as each one sets its own rules for when an income tax return is required:

 - Some states will make you file a return just for spending one day working there.